What is CMMC CUI?

 What Is CMMC?

-CMMC stands for the Cybersecurity Maturity Model Certification.
-Initially a five-level certification program initiated by the Department of Defense (DoD) to ensure the security of DoD’s supply chain and data, the framework was remodeled in 2021 to consolidate the levels into three and designated CMMC 2.0.
+The Cybersecurity Maturity Model Certification, or CMMC is certification program initiated by the Department of Defense (DoD) to ensure the security of DoD’s supply chain and data, the framework was remodeled in 2021 to consolidate the initial five levels into three.
+The new framework is designated CMMC 2.0.
 The certification measures and validates implementation of security practices ranging from basic cybersecurity hygiene to advanced threat management.
 It also includes measures such as assessing organizational performance and capabilities.

 CUI must be protected by statute or national policy.
 It includes government and business data that is sensitive but not classified.
 CUI includes information that is subject to restricted disclosure or dissemination, either because it is sensitive or because it is regulated in some other way.
 CUI includes any information that must be safeguarded to prevent unauthorized disclosure.
 A primary objective of CMMC is to protect the DoD against cyberattacks on its vast supply chain.